Plant-dyed Easter eggs inspire a glimpse at the diversity of plant pigments.

 Pigments serve a variety of roles in plants.
 Many pigments have physiological roles within plants and protect plant tissues from sunburn and pathogens and herbivores (see review by Koes et al. 2005).
 Most noticeably, however, their brilliant colors attract animal pollinators to flowers and seed dispersers to fruit.
 Humans are also interested in plant pigments, in part because they color and sometimes flavor our food, are potentially medicinally active, and have been used as natural dyes and paints for millennia.

 Last weekend I made some natural Easter egg dyes from turmeric and beets (I followed these instructions).
 We also considered making dyes from red and yellow onion skins or red cabbage, but we kept it simple.
-This handful of plants used to make cheap, easy, homemade dyes can give us some insight (“some” in this case being “a very small amount”) into of the chemical and evolutionary diversity of plant pigments.
+This handful of plants used to make cheap, easy, homemade dyes can give us some insight into of the chemical and evolutionary diversity of plant pigments.

 To be honest, we made curry powder-colored eggs instead of just turmeric-colored eggs.
 We had a lot of old “sweet curry” spice mix, of which the primary ingredient is turmeric, and no turmeric by itself.
 This ended up being a boon because the hard-boiled eggs that we soaked overnight in the curry powder dye ended up tasting lightly curry-flavored (a good thing).
 The color, too, was gorgeous.
 The spice turmeric comes from the rhizome (underground stem) of Cucurma longa (family Zingiberaceae), native to tropical southeastern India.
 Much (if not all) of turmeric’s yellow-orange color (and its distinctive earthy flavor) comes from its curcuminoids, natural phenols.
 These are likely defensive compounds that help the plant thwart herbivores and pathogens.